Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Two Notions of Uncertainty

 \subsection{Building the Closed-World Edit Model}

 For the purposes of our study, we did not build a general-purpose edit model, but rather a model that predicts what code programmers would be most likely to edit for the three specific coding tasks and code completions we use in the main study.
-These tasks are described in detail in Section~\ref{sec:codingtasks}.
-For each of these tasks (as well as two additional tasks that we piloted; see Section~\ref{sec:codingtasks}), we ran the task instructions through OpenAI's Codex model to obtain completions and generation probabilities.
-To generate data for the edit model, we then provided these completions to participants who were given instructions to ``change the completions to ensure they have completed the task properly.''
+These tasks are described in detail in the next subsection.
+For each of these tasks (as well as two additional tasks that we piloted), we ran the task instructions through OpenAI's Codex model to obtain a completion and corresponding generation probabilities.\footnote{While code completion tools produce output nondeterministically, we used only a single completion for each coding task in our study to reduce variance between participants, ensure the code always contained errors, and enable us to construct the closed-world edit model as described here.} To generate data for the edit model, we then provided these completions to a set of participants who were given instructions to ``change the completions to ensure they have completed the task properly.''
 Participants were also provided with unit tests to check their code.

 We recruited nine participants.
 As with the main study, all participants were employees of a large technology company located in the United States, and had experience coding in Python.
 They were recruited through a mix of direct emails, posts on message boards, and word of mouth, and were paid \$50.
 All interviews were conducted over a video-conferencing platform and lasted approximately one hour.
-Because of this time constraint, not all participants were able to complete all coding tasks; each coding task was completed by six participants.
+Coding tasks were divided such that each was completed by six participants.

-We created our closed-world edit model based on which tokens participants edited for each coding task.
-We programmatically tracked which tokens from each completion were edited, considering a token edited if at least one character had been changed, deleted, or commented out.
-For example, if a token was ``=='' and the user changed it to ``!=,'' the token was considered edited.
-For each token, we then set the probability of an edit to be the fraction of participants who edited it.
+We created our closed-world edit model by programmatically tracking which tokens from each completion were edited by participants, considering a token edited if at least one character had been changed, deleted, or commented out.
+For each token in the completion, we then set the probability of an edit to be the fraction of participants who edited it.